prafful0026/iiitm-network/README.md

 ## About

 A social networking platform for a college where all students, faculty members, admin staff, and alumni will be registered.
 This site will help them connect better through real-time chat and let them discuss many topics like placement, college, and many more.

+## Features

+- Registered users can login
+- Users can  create post
+- Users can comment on and like a post
+- Users can like/dislike a post
+- Users can comment on a post
+- User can view other users profile
+- User can delete his/her own post
+- User can search other users
+- Real-time chat functionality, through which a user can chat with other users

 ## Tech used
 ### Frontend
-React.js
+- React.js
-Material UI
+- Material UI
-HTML
+- HTML
-CSS
+- CSS
-Redux
+- Redux
 ### Backend
-Node.js
+- Node.js
-MongoDB
+- MongoDB
-Express.js
+- Express.js
-Socket.io
+- Socket.io

 ## Preview
 ### Login Screen